akhomsib/restaurant-delivery-service-database/README.md

 6. Go to http://127.0.0.1:8000/restaurant_supply_express/home/ to interact with the online system

 ## Technologies Used
-A MySql database is connected to a Django backend that allowed for database operations to be made.
+A MySql database is connected to a Django backend that allowed for database operations to be made. <br />
 To keep the user interface consistent, Bootstrap was used for the frontend design.